 Today's digital age makes it easier to keep up with your mental health.
 There are a variety of apps that can help you find peace and calm in the palm of your hand.
 They can be used for meditation, therapy access, stress relief, and even depression management.
 However, not all apps are created equal.
 Some might have incorrect information or be too expensive for what they offer.

-Calm is a meditation app to help people relax, focus and sleep better.
-The app offers guided meditations of diverse lenghts, soothing sounds, relaxing music, sleep stories, breathing exercises, and masterclasses.
+Calm is a mindfulness app to help people relax, focus and sleep better.
+The app offers guided meditations of diverse lengths, soothing sounds, relaxing music, sleep stories, breathing exercises, and masterclasses.
 It also has daily challenges that can help with anxiety or depression.
-It was created by ex-Google employees Andy Puddicombe and Michael Acton Smith in 2012.
-Calm's mission statement is "to create the simplest and most human way of improving our health."
+It was created by Alex Tew and Michael Acton Smith in 2012.
+Calm's mission statement is "to make the world happier and healthier by solving the global mental health crisis."

 Your mental health matters.— Calm (@calm) October 13, 2021

 Calm’s commitment is the development of an app that’s science-based and shows rigorous research.
 They count on the support of academic researchers and clinicians that review and guide the work done for the app, with Jennifer Huberty, Ph.D. as the Director of the Science Advisory Board.
 Calm is also the subject of many research publications, carries ongoing data analysis for closed studies, and recruits people for new science investigations, all with the goal to prove the effectiveness of the app, backed with data.